visgl/deck.gl/docs/layers/cpu-grid-layer.md

 Whether the layer should be rendered in high-precision 64-bit mode.
 Note that since deck.gl v6.1, the default 32-bit projection uses a hybrid mode that matches 64-bit precision with significantly better performance.

-##### `gpuAggregation` (bool, optional)

-* Default: `false`

-When set to true, aggregation is performed on GPU, provided other conditions are met, for more details check `GPU Aggregation` section below.
-GPU aggregation can be 2 to 3 times faster depending upon number of points and number of cells.

-**Note:** GPU Aggregation is faster only when using large data sets (point count is more than 500K), for smaller data sets GPU Aggregation could be potentially slower than CPU Aggregation.

 ##### `material` (Object, optional)

 * Default: `new PhongMaterial()`

 This is an object that contains material props for [lighting effect](/docs/effects/lighting-effect.md) applied on extruded polygons.
 Check [PhongMaterial](https://github.com/uber/luma.gl/tree/7.0-release/docs/api-reference/core/materials/phong-material.md) for more details.

 ### Data Accessors